By Sarah Leavitt

 14. See Cotton Seiler, “So That We as a Race Might Have Something to Travel By:” African American Automobility and Cold-War Liberalism,” American Quarterly, Vol.58, No.4, December 2006, pp. 1091-1117.

-This post was created due to the House of Cars: Innovation and the Parking Garage exhibition
+This post was created as part of the House of Cars: Innovation and the Parking Garage exhibition